Hawk Training | Safeguarding Policy

 - To reserve the right to refuse employment to any person who may pose a risk to children, young people or vulnerable adults

-- To provide appropriate staff training at the recommended level (every year for Senior Designated Safeguarding Leads/ Designated Safeguarding Lead DSL’s, every 3 years for other staff) to ensure staff are aware of the issue of protection from abuse and the procedures to follow starting from their initial induction
+- To provide appropriate staff training at the recommended level, at least every 2 years for Senior Designated Safeguarding Leads/ Designated Safeguarding Lead DSL’s, including all other staff) to ensure staff are aware of the issue of protection from abuse and the procedures to follow starting from their initial induction.

 - To refer any young person or vulnerable adult to Social Services or other appropriate agency e.g. the Police or NSPCC, when the person requests it, or the situation necessitates it.